mmorana1/marcom/_pages/about.md

 ---
 permalink: /
-title: "Building Secure Foundations: A Journey Through Security Engineering"
+title: "Building Secure Foundations: Reflections on Security Engineering"
 author_profile: true
 redirect_from:
   - /about/